PERA Enterprise Lifecycle Model

 PERAWHA4.GIF - 10141 Bytes

-Since PERA represents the full life cycle of the Enterprise, all existing Enterprise documents and tools can be fit within its structure.
+Since PERA represents the full life cycle of the Enterprise, all existing Enterprise documents and tools are meant to fit within its structure.
 As the Enterprise is developed, and increasing levels of detail are defined, it is possible to see how each of the contributing groups and their "deliverables" are related to the others.

-For more discussion of the concept of Enterprise Architectures see "What is an Enterprise Architecture" the Frequently Asked Questions section.
+For more discussion of the concept of Enterprise Architectures, see "What is an Enterprise Architecture" in the Frequently Asked Questions section.

 Back to PERA Home Page